crh3675/core-ui/README.md

 There is no ORM.
 We use the [Knex](http://knexjs.org/) library for SQL queries which is a lot less code management and does the same job without requiring strict model definitions.

+There are also no global variables.
+Each `require` must be defined per library or component file.

 ## Usage/Install ##

 Based on your system, you will need to install [NodeJS 8.x + NPM](http://nodejs.org/download/) to handle NodeJS Dependencies.
 It is recommended that this project is installed on a Linux/Unix environment and not Windows.